macopedia/nuxt-typo3-theme/README.md

 ### CSS

-You can override css by SCSS or CSS variables:
+You can override CSS by SCSS or CSS variables:

 `layouts/default.vue`:
 ```vue